tardis-dev/tardis-node/README.md

   Replays historical market data messages for given replay options.
   Accepts the same options as `replay` method.
-  Returns [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) of `{ localTimestamp: Buffer; message: Buffer }` type, it's faster than `replay` (no decoding to objects/dates, just raw buffers), but may manual decoding from buffers depending on the use case.
+  Returns [async iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) with object of `{ localTimestamp: Buffer; message: Buffer }` type.
+It's faster than `replay` (no decoding to objects/dates, just raw buffers), but may manual decoding from buffers depending on the use case.

   Example: